 The author:

-Gliwitzki lives in a small town and used to live on the island of Föhr.
+Gliwitzki lives in a small town and had a residence on the island of Föhr.
 Thanks to his numerous tours as a musician, he knows almost all the German islands well and is aware of the ambivalent relationship between locals and guests.
 His penchant for irony is probably innate.

 Tickets are available in advance from the municipal libraries in Lebenstedt and Salzgitter-Bad and cost 10 euros in advance and 12 euros at the box office.
 Contact: 05341 / 839-3434 or emailtadtbibliothekstadt.salzgitterde

-"A feast for the ears" in February: "Can I steel a little love" - musical reading about jazz & swing
+"A feast for the ears" in February: "Can I steal a little love" - musical reading about jazz & swing

 Reading and music by Stefan Schael